NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __build_directory__: The location to build the package.
 The default value is a `build` subdirectory in the source code location.

+- __check__: Boolean flag to specify whether the `make check` step should be performed.
+The default is False.

 - __configure_opts__: List of options to pass to `cmake`.
 The default value is an empty list.